nomad-coe/nomad/docs/oasis.md

 ```

 Update you config files (`docker-compose.yaml`, `nomad.yaml`, `nginx.conf`) according
 to the latest documentation (see above).
-Especially make sure to select a new name for
+Make sure to use index and database names that
-databases and search index in your `nomad.yaml` (e.g. `nomad_v0_8`).
-This will
+are different.
+The default values contain a version number in those names, if you don't
-allow us to create new data while retaining the old, i.e. to copy the old data over.
+overwrite those defaults, you should be save.

 Make sure you get the latest images and start the OASIS with the new version of NOMAD:
 ```sh